All Episodes

 He was just trying to do the right thing.

-But it was a story that took aim at this myth that the elderly are all a bunch of poverty stricken people.
+But it was a story that took aim at this myth that the elderly are all a bunch of poverty-stricken people.

-Now don't look at me that I'm just teasing him there.
+I'm just teasing in there.

-But he did throw away my show prep.
+Dale's a great guy, but he did throw away my show prep.

 What am I supposed to do?